BastilleBSD/bastille/docs/chapters/usage.rst

   Use "bastille -c|--config FILE COMMAND" to specify a non-default config file.
   Use "bastille -v|--version" for version information.
   Use "bastille -q|--quiet COMMAND" to supress Bastille-specific output.
+  Use "bastille -j|--json COMMAND" for JSON output (on supported commands).
+  Use "bastille -p|--pretty COMMAND" for indented JSON output (implies --json).
   Use "bastille -x|--debug COMMAND" to enable debug mode.